Buillderman/Buillderman/README.md

 I like rarepair sm like chickenpunch, builderblox??
 Idk what else but yeah i love ships that doesn't makes any sense.
 Well let's just say that i like all ships except for - - minorxadult or darkship DNII :mad: or whatever similar to this--

 I dont really have boundaries, everything is fine with me so yeah.
-Ii love meeting new people like YES im easily getting comfortable with people :D
+Ii love meeting new people like YES im easily getting comfortable with people